kt81/Spangle/README.md

 ﻿Spangle Media Server (WIP)
 ===================

-THIS PROJECT IS WORKING In PROGRESS
+THIS PROJECT IS WORKING IN PROGRESS
 ====================================

-Target
+Planning Goal
 ------

 ### Media Streaming